New Jersey Heavy Machinery Accident Lawyers

 Unfortunately, even with the most diligent safety practices and training, some heavy machinery accidents will not be prevented.
 When a construction or factory worker is crushed by equipment or struck by a falling or airborne object, the resulting injuries can be devastating.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks, LLP Handle Workers’ Compensation Claims for Injured Workers
+New Jersey Heavy Machinery Accident Attorneys at Pietras Saracino Smith & Meeks, LLP Handle Workers’ Compensation Claims for Injured Workers